legendy4141/LanceDB/docs/src/fts_tantivy.md

 ## Example

-Consider that we have a LanceDB table named `my_table`, whose string column `content` we want to index and query via keyword search, the FTS index must be created before you can search via keywords.
+Consider that we have a LanceDB table named `my_table`, whose string column `content` we want to index and query via word search, the FTS index must be created before you can search via words.

 ```python
 import lancedb